This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 At this writing, update 188.8.131.526 was available, and we have a beta version:

 If you select the link, that version will download to the default download folder in your default web browser.
-Look for it there and run it from an elevated command line.
+Be sure to run the download from an elevated command line.

 - On the download page, scroll down roughly one page and look for the button with the edition of RPM you need, or whatever software of ours you are looking for:

-Here we're pointing out RPM Elite for 64 bit, which is a common download on our site.
+Here we're pointing out RPM Elite for 64 bit, a common download on our site.